By Deborah Bailey

 The Rev. D. George E. Holmes, vice president of Global Initiatives of the TIS Foundation, which was pivotal in ensuring Smallwood received the Presidential Lifetime Achievement Award during President Joe Biden’s administration in 2023, expounded on why he felt the accolade was necessary.

-“It is critical that our governmental leadership connect with the power and promise provided by our faith community,: he said.
+“It is critical that our governmental leadership connect with the power and promise provided by our faith community,” he said.
 “Richard Smallwood’s worldwide reach needed to be known and connected with federal government.”

-Smallwood died Dec.
-30 at age 77 due to complications from kidney failure in Sandy Springs, Md.
-Born in Atlanta, Ga., and raised in Southeast Washington, Smallwood’s songs were performed by community choirs, college ensembles, and on the world’s finest stages.
-In addition to his influence in the global faith community, Smallwood’s work was performed by artists such as Whitney Houston, Stevie Wonder, Destiny’s Child, and Boys II Men.
-Smallwood received eight Grammy nominations and won one for his production and performance work on “Handel’s Messiah: A Soulful Celebration;” won three Dove Awards and seven Stellar Awards.
+Born in Atlanta, Ga., and raised in Southeast Washington, Smallwood’s songs were performed by community choirs, college ensembles and on the world’s finest stages.
+In addition to his influence in the global faith community, Smallwood’s work was performed by artists such as Whitney Houston, Stevie Wonder, Destiny’s Child and Boys II Men.